formkit/docs-content/inputs/transfer-list.md

 <example
 name="Transfer List"
 :min-height="550"
-file="/\_content/examples/transfer-list/transfer-list-basic-example.vue"></example>
+file="/\_content/examples/transfer-list/transfer-list-full-example.vue"></example>

 ## Getting started

-In this section, we will be recreating the above 'Guest vs VIP' example from scratch.
+In this section, we will be covering the basics of how to replicate the 'Guests vs VIPs' example from above.

 ### Base input